dcadata/fivethirtyeight-vs-predictit/README.md

 # FiveThirtyEight vs. PredictIt

-Uses FiveThirtyEight election forecasts to find profit opportunities on the prediction market PredictIt
+Uses FiveThirtyEight election forecasts to find profit opportunities on the prediction market

-Information published in this repository is for information purposes only.
-It does not constitute financial advice.
-The author is not responsible for any decisions readers make.